• Buy From Us

 When you feel self-critical, try a practice that can lead you to a more positive state of mind and remind you that thoughts are fleeting.
 Meditation, tapping, walking, or being of service to others are all examples.

 Above all, remember that you are a powerful being here to shift and shape the new world order that will emerge once the pandemic has passed.
-During this time, try to be as present with yourself as possible, moving into self-acceptance so you can show up in your center.

 Radical self-acceptance entails being grateful for your assets, flaws, misunderstandings, and failings, as well as everything that has brought you to this point.
 It’s the epitome of compassion in action and how we evolve into our best selves.